binitshr/CSV-to-JSON/README.md

 # CSV-to-JSON

-Using Antlr to Parse a CSV file on Mountaineering Expedition Data into JSON format.
+This program uses Antlr to Parse a CSV file on Mountaineering Expedition and uses antlr4 integration with JavaScript to convert the Data into JSON format.

+to test the project:
+1. Clone this repo
+2. Follow the antlr4 tutorial herer: https://tomassetti.me/antlr-mega-tutorial/
+3. run antlr in the project to Generate class files according to the tutorial.
+4. open main.js file
+5. Run the program accordinf to the instructions above main function.